How to Clone a Physical Server to a New Drive or VMware

 If you are looking for a reliable server cloning tool, AOMEI Backupper Server can be your ideal choice.
 You can benefit a lot from its following features:

-◐ Clone: you are enabled to make a 1:1 copy of the server OS, hard drive, or a particular partition.
+You are enabled to make a 1:1 copy of the server OS, hard drive, or a particular partition.
 There won’t be image files generated, so you can access the replica of your server without the restoration process.
-It is helpful to migrate server to a new hard drive.
+It makes migrating server to a new hard drive like a breeze.

 How to clone a physical server in two different cases

 Here I’m going to show you two cases of cloning a physical server: